stefanponik/terraform-influxdb-databases-cfg/README.md

 - InfluxDB provider does not provide import existing databases to terraform state file.

 # Future Work
-- Extend role to support all
+- Extend role to support all optional configuration for Enterprise and OSS version of InfluxDB

 ## License